What kind of applicants are you looking for?

 What type of board scores are necessary to get in to your program?

-Kaiser Residency and Fellowship programs across California tend to be very competitive, receiving hundreds of applications every year.
+Kaiser Permanente Residency programs tend to be very competitive, receiving hundreds of applications every year.
 That said, we believe that while it is important to demonstrate capacity to learn and pass required exams, these are not the only markers of a successful physician.
-We also recognize that standardized board exams carry some inherent bias, so we have developed a holistic file review algorithm that relies on more than just board scores to determine a candidate’s competence, lived experience, and ability to thrive in a rigorous academic environment.
+We also recognize that standardized board exams carry inherent bias, so we have developed a holistic file review algorithm that relies on more than board scores to determine a candidate’s competence, lived experience, and ability to thrive in a rigorous academic environment.
 Overall, we look for applicants with a well-rounded file that includes a community involvement, lifelong learning, a clearly defined passion for Family Medicine, and letters of recommendation that capture your clinical and personal strengths.

 Do you have a university affiliation?